Cancer: Economic effect

 The total health care expenditure on cancer in the US was estimated to be $80.2 billion in 2015.
 Even though cancer-related health care expenditure have increased in absolute terms during recent decades, the share of health expenditure devoted to cancer treatment has remained close to 5% between the 1960s and 2004.
 A similar pattern has been observed in Europe where about 6% of all health care expenditure are spent on cancer treatment.
 In addition to health care expenditure and financial toxicity, cancer causes indirect costs in the form of productivity losses due to sick days, permanent incapacity and disability as well as premature death during working age.
 Cancer causes also costs for informal care.
 Indirect costs and informal care costs are typically estimated to exceed or equal the health care costs of cancer.

-Workplace
+Effect on divorce

-In the United States, cancer is included as a protected condition by the Equal Employment Opportunity Commission (EEOC), mainly due to the potential for cancer having discriminating effects on workers.
-Discrimination in the workplace could occur if an employer holds a false belief that a person with cancer is not capable of doing a job properly, and may ask for more sick leave than other employees.
-Employers may also make hiring or firing decisions based on misconceptions about cancer disabilities, if present.
-The EEOC provides interview guidelines for employers, as well as lists of possible solutions for assessing and accommodating employees with cancer.
+A study found women were around six times more likely to be divorced soon after a diagnosis of cancer compared to men.
+Rate of separation for cancer-survivors showed correlations with race, age, income, and comorbidities in a study.
+A review found a somewhat decreased divorce rate for most cancer types, and noted study heterogeneity and methodological weaknesses for many studies on the effects of cancer on divorce.